VP9GE

 Dear Ed,

-Unlike my trip in December, when I made a significant number of contacts on 10 through 20 meters, the low bands were much more productive this trip.
+Unlike my trip in December, when I made a significant number of contacts on 10 through 20 metres, the low bands were much more productive this trip.

-The low bands were open as early as 3 pm BDA time and most of the contacts made during this visit were on 30 & 40 meters, with a couple of good runs on 80 & 160.
+The low bands were open as early as 3 pm Bda time and most of the contacts made during this visit were on 30 & 40 metres, with a couple of good runs on 80 & 160.

 As always, the gear worked flawlessly, internet access was enormously helpful and the low-band antennas never cease to amaze me with their effectiveness.
 I appreciate your help with all the details.